nightmode/feri/docs/advanced/api/functions.md

 Type: `function`

-Return file extension in string.
+Return a file extension from a string.

 ```
 @param   {String}  filePath  File path like '/conan/riddle-of-steel.txt'